 Well, I tried to.
 I mostly did quit!
 See, by then I was a top-tier member of two casino players clubs: These players clubs kept giving me quite valuable free stuff.
 But, I had to go to the casino to pick each of them up.
 And, well, since I was there and winning strategies were staring me in the face….

-The 3 taxable jackpots totaling $17,059 that I won in 34 minutes, including 20-25 minutes spent on jackpot paperwork, was just great.
+The three taxable jackpots totaling $17,059 that I won in 34 minutes, including 20-25 minutes spent on jackpot paperwork, was just enormously gratifying.
 It wouldn’t be the last time I’d do this, but it sure was special.

 I remember the slot technicians walking away after paying out the first jackpot saying, as they usually do with everyone, “See you soon for your next jackpot!”
 They’d no sooner said that than I won the next taxable jackpot.

 I wish I could share with you the look of disbelief on their faces when they had to turn around and come back.
-Here’s that second taxable jackpot they had to come back for.
+Above is that second taxable

 Professor Slots in Las Vegas and Alaska

 Along with players clubs come free trips.
-Higher player tiers in this clubs means really free trips.
-Part of learning to win at slot machine casino gambling is understanding the system of complimentary gifts.
+Higher player tiers in these clubs mean more than free trips.
+They essentially pay you to go.
+Part of learning to win at slot machine casino gambling results in understanding the system of complimentary gifts.

 What I learned about slot machine gambling is detailed in Learning To Win, but I will be writing blog articles about my experiences in Las Vegas as time and audience interest permits.
-If you really want to know now, email me (email@example.com) to let me know of your interest.
+If you want to know about it, email me to let me know of your interest.

 I feel I did indeed quit, but it truly was more of a tapering off.
-Basically, it took awhile to ramp it all down, what with the valuable free stuff continuing to flow to me through two casino players clubs.
+It took a while to ramp it all down, what with the valuable free stuff continuing to flow to me through two casino players clubs.

-One of the complimentary gifts was annual 3-night stays in Las Vegas as well as a free 7-day cruises.
-The Alaska cruise was very quite nice, especially topped off with all the most expensive excursions!
+One of the complimentary gifts was annual 3-night stays in Las Vegas as well as a free 7-day cruise.
+The Alaska cruise was quite nice, especially topped off with all the most expensive excursions!

-And, Las Vegas was special indeed.
-I’d never had a limousine from an airport, stayed in such a great room, had such great food, and overall been entertained so well.
+And, Las Vegas was unique indeed.
+I’d never had a limousine from an airport, stayed in such a great room, and had such great food.
+Overall, it was highly entertaining.

-I started writing with no idea what nonfiction book publishing was like.
+I started with no idea what it would be like to write and publish a book of nonfiction.
 And, I was working more-than-full-time designing commercial jet engines.
 Whew!

-I started Jon Friedl, LLC in 2016.
-My eBook LEARNING TO WIN: How to Make a Profit at Slot Machine Gambling was completed next.
-Next, I built and launched this website on October 31, 2016.
+I started Jon Friedl LLC in 2016.
+My book Learning to Win: How to Make a Profit at Slot Machine Gambling was next.
+Then, I built and launched this Professor Slots website on October 31, 2016.
 And, so it continues.

 The Future of Professor Slots

-Frankly, I’m just getting started with Professor Slots.
-I’m determined to make it both interesting and helpful to you.
+Frankly, I’m just starting with Professor Slots.
+I’ve still got a long way to go yet to meet all my goals.
+I’m determined to make my business both exciting and helpful to you.

 While I have created a book highlighting what I learned, how I learned it, and including all the amusing anecdotes from along the way, I realized now it was only a beginning.
 What I most need to do is build an audience.

 Why?
-Because an audience will tell me what they need from me.
-They will tell me how best to help and serve them.
+Because the audience will tell me what they need from me.
+They will say to me how best to help and serve them.
 And, this is where you come in.
 I need your email address.

 And, if you thereby make yourself a member of my audience, I’ll give you free stuff.
 The first complimentary gift is my Free Report:

-Otherwise, take a look around my website for various items of interest.
+Otherwise, look around my website for various items of interest.
 Here are a few links to get you started:

 - Professor Slots Blog